 Frederick Bolton has to solve two problems.
 First, his boss has instructed him to come up with a reasonable campaign to promote a new product, a stomach pill named "Aspercel" - by tomorrow....
 See full summary »

 When John Baxter inherits a ski resort in the Rocky Mountains, he quits his job in New York and moves the family west to run it.
 Only to find that the place is a wreck.
 But together they ...
 See full summary »

 On the Carolina coast, Godolphin College's new track coach lodges at Blackbeard's Inn, run by the Daughters of the Buccaneers, who claim to be descendants of the notorious pirate, and who risk losing their hotel to the local mobster.

-Amos and Theodore the two bumbling outlaw wannabees from The Apple Dumpling Gang are back.
+Amos and Theodore the two bumbling outlaw wannabees from The Apple Dumpling Gang (1975) are back.
 They are trying to make it on their own.
-When they arrive at the town they are going to, all sorts of things go awry.
-They accidentally subdue the town's legendary lawman, Wooly Bill Hitchcock thus enraging him into tracking them down.
-They also are accused of bank robbery.
-And they "enlist" in the army, and burn down the fort.
-Amid all this the army is beseiged by someone stealing their supplies.Written by
+When they arrive at the town, all sorts of things go awry.
+They accidentally subdue the town's legendary lawman, "Wooly" Bill Hitchcock, thus enraging him into tracking them down.
+They also are accused of bank robbery, and they "enlist" in the Army, and burn down the fort.
+Amidst all this, the Army is beseiged by someone stealing their supplies.Written by

 15 of 15 people found this review helpful.